Arthyshows/Devoxx2017HOL/1-Setup.md

 2. Connect to the lab environment using SSH
 3. Connect to your Microsoft Azure account
 4. Deploy your Kubernetes cluster using Azure Container Service
+5. Get and save credentials
+6. Create an Azure Container Registry

 ## 1. Create your Microsoft Azure account